 A Short Discussion Regarding Sources:

 Several ancient sources record the mythology of Romulus.
-Some of these sources, such as Lucius Calpurnius Piso, Quintus Aelius Tubero, Diocles of Peparethus and Fabius Pictor, were well-known in the 1st century BCE and referenced to in several surviving accounts but have been otherwise lost.
+Some of these sources, such as the writings of Lucius Calpurnius Piso, Quintus Aelius Tubero, Diocles of Peparethus and Fabius Pictor were well-known in the 1st century BCE and incorporated (as reference) into several surviving accounts, but have been otherwise lost.
 Those that have survived from ancient times include, but are not limited to: Livy’s The History of Rome, Dionysius of Halicarnassus’ Roman Antiquities, Ovid’s epic poem Fasti, Cassius Dio’s History of the Romans, and Plutarch’s Life of Romulus.

-In the case of Diocles of Peparethus and Fabius Pictor, these works appear to have been written during the 3rd century BCE and were heavily utilized by Plutarch in the Life of Romulus.
-Since Plutarch’s account of Romulus’ mythology generally agrees with those of other surviving sources, this discussion will limit itself to the use of it, as this discussion is likely not aided by the superfluous inclusion of other sources.
+In the case of Diocles of Peparethus and Fabius Pictor these works appear to have been written during the 3rd century BCE and were heavily referenced by Plutarch in the Life of Romulus.
+Since Plutarch’s account of Romulus’ mythology generally agrees with those of other surviving sources, this discussion will limit itself to the use of it, as this discussion is not likely aided by the superfluous inclusion of other sources.
 Those who wish to make a more detailed examination of available source materials are encouraged to do so.